 myHomecare process 50,000 invoices each month from small vendors for mowing, cleaning, meals and transport services to large platform providers with hundreds of staff provided.

-The volume of paperwork puts an enormous administrative burden on the operational and finance teams.
+They use Sage X3 to ensure that their operations are running smoothly, however, the volume of paperwork puts an enormous administrative burden on the operational and finance teams.

 “In one of our organisations, we were processing about 14,000 invoices a month, which created a significant amount of work just to route for approval and then record it correctly.
 It was causing a lot of rework and delaying the Statements that go out to our clients.
 Of those invoices, 83% of them had a client charge related to them, and I was concerned that human error might mean that the invoice was not as accurate as we require, and we couldn’t deliver the very best for our clients,” said myHomecare CEO Stuart Miller.